multilingual-malaysian/SRJKC_resources/index.md

 ---
 title: Home
 feature_text: |
-  Welcome to 'SRJKC Resource Centre', a place here you can get extra resources **free of charge** to help your child or children in their SJRKC education.
-I hope the materials are of use to you.
+  'SRJKC Resource Centre' is a place here you can get extra resources **free of charge** to help your child or children in their SRJKC education.
   <a href="top"></a>
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Resource centre for SRJKC Chinese Year 1 to Year 6"